ibm-cloud-docs/databases-for-postgresql/read-replica.md

 Read-only replica users are able connect to the replicas and execute reads.
 Read-only replica users are not able to connect and execute operations on the leader.

 Read-only replica users are assigned privileges by the leader, and are assigned the `ibm-cloud-base-user-ro` role, and are members of the `ibm-cloud-base-user` group.
 They have access to all of the objects created by other members of this group including any users on the leader that were created through _Service Credentials_, the CLI, or the API.
 Consistent with privileges of the `ibm-cloud-base-user`, the read-only replica user does not have access to objects created by the admin user, or other users created through `psql`.
-For more information see the [Managing Users, Roles, and Privileges](/docs/services/databases-for-postgresq?topic=databases-for-postgresql-user-management) page.
+For more information see the [PostgreSQL Roles and Privileges](/docs/services/databases-for-postgresq?topic=databases-for-postgresql-roles-privileges) page.

 Write operations on the read-only replica for all users are not filtered or rejected, but fail at DB level.
 {: .tip}